JustDanMan/DriftMind/README.md

 #### Single Score-Based Filter
 - **Consistent Threshold**: Score ≥ 0.25 for both display and answer generation
-- **Purpose**: Ensures same results are shown to user and used for GPT-4o
+- **Purpose**: Ensures same results are shown to user and used for GPT-5 Chat
 - **Benefits**: Eliminates inconsistencies between filtering stages

 #### Score Calculation